luAdenir/Life_is_like_a_box_of_Chocolate/README.md

 # Life is like a box of Chocolate

-Does Chocolate bar ratings based on the amount of cocoa?
+1. Does Chocolate bar ratings is based on the amount of its cocoa content?
+2. Does having other ingredients like vanilla, salt, licithin and sugar correlate with the chocolate bar ratings?
+3. Where to find the best tasting chocolate bar in the world?
+4. Which country produced the best tasting chocolate bar?

 Chocolate Bar Ratings dataset is use in this project from [Flavors of Cacao](http://flavorsofcacao.com/chocolate_database.html) website.
 These ratings were compiled by Brady Brelinski, Founding Member of the Manhattan Chocolate Society.

-Data Use:
-Telco-Customer-Churn.csv with 7043 rows and 19 columns:
+Dataset Columns:
-1. CustomerID
+1. Company (Manufacturer)
-2. Gender
+2. Company Location
-3. Senior Citizen 0=No, 1=Yes
-4. Partner
-5. Dependents
+3. Review Date
+4. Country of Bean Origin
+5. Specific Bean Origin or Bar Name
-6. Tenure(Months)
+6. Cocoa Percent
-7. Phone Service
-8. Multiple Lines
+7. Ingredients (Vanilla, Salt, Licithin, Sugar)
+8. Most Memorable Characteristics
-9. Internet Service
+9. Ratings
-10. Online Security
-11. Online Backup
-12. Device Protection
-13. TechSupport
-14. StreamingTV
-15. Streaming Movies
-16. Contract
-17. PaperlessBilling
-18. PaymentMethod
-19. Churn

-Tools: Python, ML, Tableau